Archaeology, Astronomy & Geology

-Machu Picchu Family Adventure:
+Machu Picchu Explorer:

-Journey to the heart of the Inca Empire on this unique Peru family adventure vacation.
+Journey to the heart of the Inca Empire on this unique Peru adventure vacation.
 Help prepare breakfast and spend time interacting with local school children in an Andean village, raft the Class III Urubamba River, zip‐line through the jungle canopy on six different cables and explore the fascinating archaeological remnants of the Inca civilization with our knowledgeable Peruvian guides.

 In addition to other notable ruins along the way, our trip includes two days at Machu Picchu—the lost citadel of the Inca—and two extraordinary nights at the renowned Machu Picchu Pueblo Hotel, where spacious two‐room cottages provide families with plenty of space to relax and unwind.

-Yampa River Geology Trip:
+Yampa River Geology & Warm Springs Anniversary Trip:

 5 Days, June